 Cut Calories to Lose Weight

-While it's tempting to cut as many calories as possible for the fastest weight loss, you shouldn't eat fewer than 1,200 calories daily, according to West Virginia University.
-Any less than that, and you likely won't get all the nutrients you need, and your body might go into "starvation mode" and hold on to body fat.
+While it's tempting to cut as many calories as possible for the fastest weight loss, you shouldn't eat fewer than 1,200 calories daily (for women) or 1,500 calories daily (for men), according to Harvard Health Publishing.
+Any less than that, and you likely won't get all the nutrients you need; your body might also go into "starvation mode" and hold on to body fat.
 If your 500- to 1,000-calorie deficit takes you under 1,200 calories, follow a 1,200-calorie diet and burn the rest through exercise.

 Choose Filling Weight Loss Foods